dr-jam/ECS170/README.md

 ### Quizzes and Homework

-There will be a quiz and a homework for each major topic in the course.
+There will be a quiz and a homework for each major topic in the course and will comprise the largest portion of your grade.
 Each quiz will be weighted equally with respect to your quiz and homework total score.
 Quizzes will be taken in either lecture or lab meetings and will be announced ahead of time.
 All students are required to complete the homework assignments.
 Homework will not be graded but valid attempts must be made on each question.
 If the homework is missing or incomplete, the score of the related quiz may be penalized.
 Homework will be submitted via GradeScope.

 ### Project

+This course features quarter-long group project featuring the intersection of StarCraft II and the artificial intelligence techniques discussed in class.

 ### Examination

+There will be one comprehensive examination over the topic areas covered by the course.

 ### Participation

 ### Extra Credit Opportunities

 ## Course Community and Resources

+This course will make use of several external online resources.
+The UC Davis Code of Academic Conduct applies to your interactions on these resources.

 ### GitHub